 The immune responses to PF4 and to the spike protein are independent of one another.

-Antibodies from patients with vaccine-induced thrombocytopenia and thrombosis do not cross-react with the spike protein.
+Antibodies from patients with VITT and thrombosis do not cross-react with the spike protein.

-Vaccine-induced immune thrombotic thrombocytopenia (VITT) is a severe adverse effect of ChAdOx1 nCoV-19 COVID-19 vaccine (Vaxzevria) and COVID-19 vaccine Janssen (Ad26.COV2.S), and associated with unusual thrombosis.
-VITT is caused by anti-platelet factor 4 (PF4) antibodies activating platelets through their FcgRIIa receptors.
-Antibodies activating platelets through FcgRIIa receptors have also been identified in COVID-19 patients.
+Vaccine-induced immune thrombotic thrombocytopenia (VITT) is a severe adverse effect of ChAdOx1 nCoV-19 COVID-19 vaccine (Vaxzevria) and Janssen Ad26.COV2.S COVID-19 vaccine, and it is associated with unusual thrombosis.
+VITT is caused by anti-platelet factor 4 (PF4) antibodies activating platelets through their FcγRIIa receptors.
+Antibodies that activate platelets through FcγRIIa receptors have also been identified in patients with COVID-19.
 These findings raise concern that vaccination-induced antibodies against anti-SARS-CoV-2 spike protein cause thrombosis by cross-reacting with PF4.
-Immunogenic epitopes of PF4 and SARS-CoV-2 spike protein were compared using in-silico prediction tools and 3D-modelling.
-The SARS-CoV-2 spike protein and PF4 share at least one similar epitope.
+Immunogenic epitopes of PF4 and SARS-CoV-2 spike protein were compared using in silico prediction tools and 3D modeling.
+The SARS-CoV-2 spike protein and PF4 share at least 1 similar epitope.
 Reactivity of purified anti-PF4 antibodies from patients with VITT was tested against recombinant SARS-CoV-2 spike protein.
-However, none of the affinity-purified anti-PF4 antibodies from 14 VITT patients cross-reacted with SARS-CoV-2 spike protein.
-Sera from 222 PCR-confirmed COVID-19 patients from five European centers were tested by PF4/heparin ELISA and PF4-dependent platelet activation assays.
-We found anti-PF4 antibodies in 19 of 222 (8.6%) COVID-19 patient sera.
-However, only four showed weak to moderate platelet activation in the presence of PF4, and none of these patients developed thrombotic complications.
-Among 10 of 222 (4.5%) COVID-19 patients with thrombosis, none showed PF4-dependent platelet-activating antibodies.
+However, none of the affinity-purified anti-PF4 antibodies from 14 patients with VITT cross-reacted with SARS-CoV-2 spike protein.
+Sera from 222 polymerase chain reaction–confirmed patients with COVID-19 from 5 European centers were tested by PF4-heparin enzyme-linked immunosorbent assays and PF4-dependent platelet activation assays.
+We found anti-PF4 antibodies in sera from 19 (8.6%) of 222 patients with COVID-19.
+However, only 4 showed weak to moderate platelet activation in the presence of PF4, and none of those patients developed thrombotic complications.
+Among 10 (4.5%) of 222 patients who had COVID-19 with thrombosis, none showed PF4-dependent platelet-activating antibodies.
 In conclusion, antibodies against PF4 induced by vaccination do not cross-react with the SARS-CoV-2 spike protein, indicating that the intended vaccine-induced immune response against SARS-CoV-2 spike protein is not the trigger of VITT.
-PF4-reactive antibodies found in COVID-19 patients of the present study were not associated with thrombotic complications.
+PF4-reactive antibodies found in patients with COVID-19 in this study were not associated with thrombotic complications.